top of page

 Various critics have pointed out the influence of Edvard Munch, with whose art Engilbert became acquainted in his student years in Norway.
 Björn Th.
 Björnsson says of "Evening in Kópavogur", which is closely connected with "Winter Day in Kópavogur", “Here he touches the strings of the introverted, Expressionistic approach so natural to him… The ragged landscape, with discordant and irregular colours, does not in itself convey any particular feeling, nor do the people in the foreground.
 But in the relationship between the people and nature, the melancholic, quivering chord begins to sound…”

 Engilberts was the winner of the Van Gogh prize in 1939, and was given the Order of the Falcon from the president of Iceland in 1961.
-He is represented in The National Gallery of Iceland, Reykjavík Art Museum, the National Gallery of Denmark, and the Hafnarfjörður Centre of Culture and Fine Art.
+He is represented in The National Gallery of Iceland, Reykjavík Art Museum, the National Gallery of Denmark (SMK), and the Hafnarfjörður Centre of Culture and Fine Art.

 jone2.jpg